What to do if you’re involved in a boat accident

 - The police department of the municipality where the accident occurred.

-A boat accident must be reported by the quickest means possible if any of the following occur:
+Florida’s boat accident reporting requirements state that a boat accident must be reported by the quickest means possible if any of the following occur:

 - A person is killed or disappears from the boat.